HectorTorresMunoz/RNA-structure-prediction/README.md

 learning approaches but we also worked with Eternafold, a specific machine learning model for predicting RNA molecule structures, these types of models are pretrained models used for RNA and other molecules.

+Key Steps:
+● Sequence Input: DNA sequences obtained from Kaggle.
+● Exploratory Data analysis
+● Prediction Algorithm: The computational tools Random Forest and Eternafold.

+Used Parameters
+The parameters used during the prediction process were:
+1. Sensitivity: measures proportion of TP and FP + FN.
+2. PPV: Positive Predictive Value measures proportion of TP out of all positive predictions made by the model.
+3. Matthews Correlation Coefficient MCC: takes into account TP, TN, FP AND FN.
+4. F-measure (F1-score): is the harmonic mean of precision and recall, in RNA structure prediction it helps evaluate the overall performance of the model.